IvanTheSeafood/Pygame_Touhou_DRL/README.md

 `variable = mlData.[variable_name]` and `mlData.[variable_name]=value`

 #### Switches
-    - 'status', 'bool': True=enable RL, False=play regularly
+    - `status`, `bool`: True=enable RL, False=play regularly
-    - 'hitBoxStatus', 'bool': True=shows circle around player where the 50 closest bullets are accounted for
+    - `hitBoxStatus`, `bool`: True=shows circle around player where the 50 closest bullets are accounted for

 #### Average RL parameters
-    - 'alpha', 'int': learning rate
+    - `alpha`, `int`: learning rate
-    - 'epsilon', 'int': exploration rate
+    - `epsilon`, `int`: exploration rate
-    - 'gamma', 'int': decay rate
+    - `gamma`, `int`: decay rate
-    - 'terminal', 'bool': terminal state, since the game terminates on its own when hp reaches 0, this bool is considered obsolete
+    - `terminal`, `bool`: terminal state, since the game terminates on its own when hp reaches 0, this bool is considered obsolete
-    - 'Q', 'empty': IDK wt to do with Q values yet *That said, at the time of writing I'm still figuring out all the RL stuff so these parameters are never found in actual execution of this version of code*
+    - `Q`, `empty`: IDK wt to do with Q values yet *That said, at the time of writing I`m still figuring out all the RL stuff so these parameters are never found in actual execution of this version of code*

 #### Initial Values
     - hp = current player hp